google/ecclesia-machine-management/ecclesia/lib/redfish/g3doc/topology.md

 ## Motivation

+Datacenter hardware require an identifier for any replaceable hardware unit which can satisfy the following requirements:

+1. Identifiers that are stable over the life of a machine, even in the face of component failure.
+2. Identifiers which are consistent across telemetry producers to allow data correlation from different producers.
+3. Identifiers which can be understood unambiguously by humans without needing additional tools.

-Human technicians require an unambiguous identifier to represent a unit of hardware for performing repair actions.
-This document proposes an identification scheme for replaceable units in a system based on a unique physical location using well-defined standard Redfish schemas and properties.
+This document proposes an identification scheme for replaceable units in a machine based on unique physical location.
+The proposed scheme uses well-defined standard Redfish schemas and properties.

 ### Identification Scheme